Tommy Yune

 Tommy Yune is a South Korean-born American comic book author who became known for his manga-style work on Speed Racer, which was followed by a comic industry revival of classic anime shows such as Battle of the Planets and Robotech.
 His video game credits include FX Fighter, Robotech: Battlecry, and the award-winning The Journeyman Project series.

 Yune first began in comics with the 1992 cult anthropomorphic series Buster the Amazing Bear and joined Jim Lee at Wildstorm Productions after a number of years as a video game designer.
 After writing and illustrating Speed Racer in 1999, he followed up with two more manga-style miniseries, Racer X and Danger Girl: Kamikaze.
 His original Speed Racer run was also re-released in 2000 as the graphic novel titled Born to Race.

 Yune's first work in feature animation was creating the computer-generated opening sequence of Kevin Altieri's Gen¹³.
 In 2001, he left Wildstorm to become creative director at Harmony Gold USA for the relaunch of Robotech.
 He joined Steve Yun, the "webmaster" of the official Robotech webpage who also happens to be his brother.
 He is one of the writers behind the story of Robotech: The Shadow Chronicles and its canceled sequel Robotech: The Shadow Rising.

 In 2011, he was promoted to President of Animation at Harmony Gold USA.
 Two years later, he helped write and produce Robotech: Love Live Alive while Gregory Snegoff directed.
 In 2014, he was involved in the failed Kickstarter TV pilot project Robotech: Academy.

-Tommy's was very close to his father, the late John S. Yun, and often sought his approval for his work.
+Tommy was very close to his father, the late John S. Yun, and often sought his approval for his work.
 His father was specially credited in The Journeyman Project: Pegasus Prime and Robotech: Love Live Alive.